valbok/QtAVPlayer/README.md

 ## Android:

-Some exports chould be also used: vars that point to libraries in armeabi-v7a, arm64-v8a, x86 and x86_64 target archs.
+Some exports could be also used: vars that point to libraries in armeabi-v7a, arm64-v8a, x86 and x86_64 target archs.

     $ export AVPLAYER_ANDROID_LIB_ARMEABI_V7A=/opt/mobile-ffmpeg/prebuilt/android-arm/ffmpeg/lib
     $ export AVPLAYER_ANDROID_LIB_ARMEABI_V8A=/opt/mobile-ffmpeg/prebuilt/android-arm64/ffmpeg/lib